Sedgwick, CO

 About Sedgwick, CO

-Sedgwick is a small community in Colorado with a population of 154 residents.
-The median household income is $51,250 per year, which is near the national average.
-The median age in Sedgwick is 44 years.
+Sedgwick is a small community located in Colorado with a population of 154 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,250 per year, which is 32% below the national median of $75,149.
+The median age of 44 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Sedgwick Ranks in Colorado